amcginlay/k8s-primer/content/011_setup/_index.md

 source ~/.bashrc
 ```

+## Setup Quiz

+Please take the following quiz to review your knowledge of your environment setup.

+{{< quizdown >}}

+---
+primary_color: orange
+secondary_color: lightgray
+text_color: black
+shuffle_questions: false
+---

+## Workshop Environment

+---
+shuffle_answers: false
+---

+What environment will you be using to work with containers and Kubernetes?

+> Scroll up or switch to your other tab.

+- [ ] AWS CloudShell
+- [x] AWS Cloud9
+- [ ] AWS CodePipeline
+- [ ] Amazon SageMaker Studio
+- [ ] Microsoft VSCode

+## Setup time

+How long did it take to set up this environment?

+> What time was it when you started the setup?

+- [ ] Instantaneous.
+No time at all.
+- [x] Less than 5 minutes.
+- [ ] 10 minutes.
+- [ ] 15 minutes.

+## Redoing this

+If you delete this practice environment, can you set it up again any time?

+> What if you want to repeat this next week?
+Next month?

+- [x] Yes, I can do this again any time.
+- [ ] No, I can only do this today.

+{{< /quizdown >}}

 ## Success

 You have now completed the prerequisite of creating a **Cloud9** environment in which you can explore *containers* and *Kubernetes*.